articblush/nvim/README.md

 ## Getting the colors

-U can get the colors of articblush using the articblush-lua based api!
-Check at this :3
+You can get the colors of articblush using the articblush-lua based API!

 ```lua
 local colors = require('articblush.core').get_colors()